 As we are aware of the security breaches, it is better to have the tools which can protect the information from falling into the hands of hackers.
 Managing security is becoming very important these days.
 The Security Information and Event Management System (SIEM) is a significant approach to protect organizational data.

 The Security Information and Event Management system ingests event information from a wide variety of sources, which include security software, network infrastructure, appliances, and many other applications that run in an organization.

-A SIEM performs two significant functions: one is to collect, store, analyze, investigate, and record the log information for forensics, regulatory compliance, and the other thing is to examine the data to detect the future breaches and prevent them in advance before they cause any harm to the organization.
+A SIEM performs two significant functions: one is to collect, store, analyze, investigate, and record the log information for forensics, regulatory compliance, and the other thing is to examine the data to detect future breaches and prevent them in advance before they cause any harm to the organization.

-There are various Security information and event management tools available in the market to secure information from the breaches.
+There are various Security information and event management tools available in the market to secure information from breaches.
 Few among them are HP ArcSight, Splunk Enterprise Security, AlienVault Unified Security Management, IBM QRadar, McAfee Enterprise Security Manager, LogRhythm Security Intelligence Platform, RSA NetWitness, etc.